skasproject/skas/docsite/docs/delegated.md

 The modifications are the following:

-- The `skLdap.extraEnv` subsection inject the secret value as an environment variable in the container.
+- The `skCrd.extraEnv` subsection inject the secret value as an environment variable in the container.
-- the `exposure.external.services.identity.clients[0].secret` fetch its value through this environment variable.
+- the `skCrd.exposure.external.services.identity.clients[0].secret` fetch its value through this environment variable.

 > Most of the values provided by the helm chart ends up inside a configMap, which is then loaded by the SKAS executable.
 The environment variable interpolation occurs during this load.